Vice President of Project Management Brittany LaGanke

 Then came CGC.
 One of my former colleagues, Chris Hammond, had left the organization to start his own business.
 As an outsider, watching his new company grow and working within the nonprofit sphere myself, it was very easy to see just how much our community needed a company like this.
 In my own work, I often thought that if I could have just a couple of things taken off of my plate, I could really start to maximize my time and impact.
 That’s exactly what CGC does.
 When Chris asked me to join the company I was ecstatic.
 My passion for meaningful causes and creative solutions could now be used to help organizations that do not have the level of resources or the sheer number of staff that my previous one did.
 Working for CGC as the Director of Nonprofit Development is the perfect way to use my talents and experience to help other people who are in the same position that I was in feel like they have an entire network of support behind them.

-Brittany’s Bio: Brittany LaGanke joins the CGC team as the Director of Nonprofit Development after several years in the nonprofit sector.
+Brittany’s Bio: Brittany LaGanke serves as Vice President of Project Management after several years in the nonprofit sector.
 Initially starting her career in program management and later transitioning into development, Brittany has gained valuable insight into the common obstacles that organizations face while attempting to secure funding.
 Brittany leans on her extensive experiences in event/auction management and proven track record in cultivating corporate donors to provide strategic solutions for our nonprofit consulting clients.

 Brittany holds a Bachelor’s degree in Sexuality Studies from The Ohio State University.
 However, Brittany’s first love has always been giving back to the community.
 Brittany’s passion for philanthropy came at a young age.
 For years, she has been a committed volunteer with several organizations including Best Buddies, The Sexual Assault Response Network, and S.O.M.E.
 Her passion for working with individuals with disabilities ultimately led her to a position in development with Best Buddies Capital Region where she helped lead multiple fundraising events that broke fundraising records for the Best Buddies International.